-Apart from his good deeds, people worshipped Horus because he was the uniter of the two lands of Egypt: Upper and Lower Egypt.
-Due to this, many of his depictions show him wearing the Double Crown, which contained elements of both Upper and Lower Egypt.
+Apart from his good deeds, people worshipped Horus because he symbolized the unification of the two lands of Egypt: Upper and Lower Egypt.
+Due to this, many of his depictions show him wearing the Double Crown, which combined the red crown of Lower Egypt with the white crown of Upper Egypt.

 Symbolism of Horus

 Horus was believed to be the first divine king of Egypt, meaning that all other pharaohs were descendants of Horus.
-Horus was the protector of Egypt’s ruler, and pharaohs were believed to be the living Horus.
+Horus was the protector of every ruler of Egypt, and pharaohs were believed to be the living Horus.
 He was associated with kingship and was the personification of royal and divine power.

 Scholars argue that Horus may have been used to describe and justify the supreme power of the pharaohs.
-By identifying the pharaoh with Horus, who represented divine right to rule over all the land, the pharaoh was granted the same power and his rule was theologically justified.
+By identifying the pharaoh with Horus, who represented the divine right to rule over all the land, the pharaoh was granted the same power, and his rule was theologically justified.

 Worship of Horus